 BSD CAP (Career Advancement for Postdocs) Travel Award!

-We are so excited to announce the continuation of The UChicago BSD CAP (Career Advancement for Postdocs) Award: a Travel Award just for BSD Postdocs!
+We are excited to announce the continuation of The UChicago BSD CAP (Career Advancement for Postdocs) Award: a Travel Award just for BSD Postdocs!
 Awards of up to $500 for attendance at scientific meetings and up to $1000 for professional development meetings will be given, and are meant to serve as supplements to costs related to attending scientific or professional development meetings.
 Funds provided by this travel award are restricted to the payment of registration fees, travel costs, or accommodation costs at the meeting.
 Travel is not required to be eligible for the award (funds can be used towards attendance at a local meeting) and is not required that all funds of the award used.
 There will be 3 award cycles every year with January 1st, May 1st, and September 1st deadlines.
-The next application deadline will be Wednesday, September 1st, 2021.
-Contact the Assistant Director of Postdoctoral Affairs or the PDA President if you have any questions regarding the travel award.
+The next application deadline will be May 1, 2024.
+Please check back in the Spring for the application link and contact Laurie Risner if you have any questions regarding the travel award.

 Please Review Eligibility and Award Rules:

 - Must be a BSD Postdoctoral Scholar or Postdoctoral Fellow who is appointed through the BSD Office of Academic Affairs

 - Must provide proof of abstract submission or meeting registration (i.e. must already have active plans to attend the meeting, UNLESS applying for a Full Scholarship to attend AAAS or NPA Annual Meetings).
 NOTE: Your abstract DOES NOT need to be accepted prior to applying, only a submitted abstract is needed

 - For scientific meetings, postdocs must also submit a scientific abstract.
 Current Postdoc research is preferred for this travel award; previous research from graduate school won’t be funded.